quillaja/mtcam/NOTES.md

 ## TODO

 Sooner
-- [ ] fallback to some 'default' astro or start/end time if Sun/Moon served is inaccessible
+- [ ] add more indexes to the database to improve performance of common queries.
+- [ ] cache data served from `/api/data` to improve performance/reduce queries. goroutine to refresh data periodically.
+- [ ] website requests statistics tracking/logging
 - [ ] robots.txt ?
 - [ ] import older "palmer" data (note logs are in Y-D-M format, not Y-M-D)